IbrahimEldidamony96/tech_store/README.md

 ## Shipping — Bosta Integration

-Bosta is this store's only, default shipping carrier — there's no other carrier option in checkout.

-- The customer picks their governorate, area, and district through three cascading dropdowns backed live by Bosta's own data (`app/api/bosta/cities` → `app/api/bosta/zones` → `app/api/bosta/districts`) — never free text.
-This matters because Bosta's location model has three real tiers, not two: a governorate (`cityId`) contains many zones, and each **zone** contains many **districts** — `districtId` is what delivery creation actually validates against (confirmed the hard way via Bosta's own `Error 3003: District Not Found` when a zone ID was sent in that field instead).
-The resolved `cityId`/`districtId` are cached on the address (and snapshotted onto the order at checkout) so later steps never have to re-match a name back to an id.
-- For addresses that predate this three-level flow (no cached ids), `lib/bosta.ts` falls back to matching the saved area name against a zone, then uses the first district within it — not perfectly precise, but always a real, valid district rather than failing.
-- **Shipping cost is calculated before the order is placed**, not after.
-Bosta doesn't expose a public real-time price-quote API — their business pricing is a negotiated flat-rate card per governorate, set up when you sign up with them — so this app keeps its own `ShippingRate` table (one fee per real Bosta governorate) managed at **`/admin/shipping-rates`**.
-Checkout (`app/api/checkout/route.ts`) and the live cost preview shown on the checkout page (`app/api/checkout/shipping-cost/route.ts`) both read from this same table via `lib/shipping-cost.ts`, so the price the customer sees is exactly what gets charged.
-Any governorate without a configured rate falls back to `DEFAULT_SHIPPING_FEE` rather than blocking checkout.
-Orders over 1000 EGP still ship free, layered on top of the real per-governorate fee.
+Shipments are booked automatically through [Bosta](https://business.bosta.co) instead of manual carrier entry.

+- Shipping cost is calculated before checkout via a `ShippingRate` table (per-governorate, admin-managed at `/admin/shipping-rates`).
+Free shipping over `FREE_SHIPPING_THRESHOLD` EGP (default 3000), shown to the customer on the checkout page.
+- Bosta's location model has three real tiers — City → Zone → District — not two.
+Checkout has three cascading dropdowns (governorate/area/district), all backed by live Bosta data (`/api/bosta/cities`, `/zones`, `/districts`), and the real `districtId` gets cached on the Address/Order so "Ship with Bosta" never has to re-resolve by name.
-- Admin clicks **"Ship with Bosta"** on an order → we call `POST https://app.bosta.co/api/v2/deliveries?apiVersion=1` with the order's cached `cityId`/`districtId` and store the returned `trackingNumber`/`bostaDeliveryId`.
+- Admin clicks **"Ship with Bosta"** on an order → we call `POST https://app.bosta.co/api/v2/deliveries?apiVersion=1` and store the returned `trackingNumber`/`bostaDeliveryId`.
 - Register your webhook **once** in the Bosta dashboard (Settings → API Integration → Request OTP → Set Up Your Webhook), not per-delivery: URL `https://<your-domain>/api/webhooks/bosta`, plus a custom Authorization header — set its value to your `BOSTA_WEBHOOK_SECRET` (our handler reads it from the `x-webhook-secret` request header).
-- Cancelling an order in the admin also attempts to cancel the Bosta delivery (best-effort — won't block cancellation if Bosta rejects it, e.g. already picked up) and updates the local shipment status to `RETURNED` once Bosta confirms.
+- Cancelling an order in the admin also attempts to cancel the Bosta delivery (best-effort — won't block cancellation if Bosta rejects it, e.g. already picked up).
+- The delivery address only sends a plain `city` name (e.g. "Cairo") — Bosta validates it server-side and returns a clear error if it doesn't match.
+For more precise routing you can add `zoneId`/`districtId` in `lib/bosta.ts` once you've downloaded Bosta's zoning sheet (linked from [docs.bosta.co/docs/how-to/format-bosta-address](https://docs.bosta.co/docs/how-to/format-bosta-address)) — not required, `city` alone satisfies their API.

 ## Known Gotchas (learned the hard way)